fraz3alpha/running-challenges/website/_pages/faq.md

 can do, and the badge is only displayed for those runners who have completed all of the currently known parkruns - we recommend you take a screenshot of your badge when you first achieve it if you want to keep a record of it.

+#### Why don't I see a French flag when I've done parkrun Mandavit in France but I can still see it in my list of parkruns I've done?

+When a parkrun closes, parkrun HQ remove it from the map file that they maintain of all the currently live parkruns.
+Your results page on the parkrun website still lists you having done the closed parkrun, so the extension can include the closed parkrun in challenges (eg alphabeteer).
+However, your results page does not include country data so we can only go off the map file to know which country a parkrun is in and which flags your page should display.
+When the parkrun is removed from the map file, your flag unfortunately disappears too (if that's the only parkrun you have completed in that country).